 Afternoon tea at home, starting with an English garden centerpiece and adding the trays of elegantly displayed tea treats garnished with greens and flowers.

 4. Centerpiece of the Event This is what your guests see the moment they enter the room.
 It will reflect the theme of your event and set the mood of the celebration.
-Once you have a theme (wedding, shower, autumn bounty, holiday, etc.) you can collect props from your home or stores.
+Once you have a theme (wedding, shower, autumn bounty, holiday, etc.) you can collect props from your home, discount stores or consignment/resale shops.
 Frankly, once you start collecting, it may be hard to stop!
 Think ahead: will this be an event you host annually?
 It may be worth investing in linens, dishes and props instead of renting.
 Once you have a theme, add color.
 Start with one or two main colors, add an accent color and build your table, starting with some height in the center.
 Don't be afraid to use trees, statues, bicycles, ornate chairs to give the right background for your trays of food.

 Vintage pieces can be used in different ways on the table.
 Don't throw away your old punch bowls.
 They are perfect to hold scones, folded napkins and salads